Zack Morris (Saved by the Bell): Extracurricular activities

 When Zack attended Bayside, he was a very involved student.
 Athletically, Zack participated in cross country, basketball, and track.
 He experienced some success in each of these sports.
 In ninth grade, Zack finished in third place at a cross country meet.
 He was one of Bayside's better basketball players, and it challenged the team when he sprained his knee in the locker room before a big game.
 When Zack was possibly not going to compete in a track meet, Mr. Belding and Zack's team members became discouraged because they thought there was no way they could win without Zack.

-Zack is also very musically talented.
+Zack is also musically talented.
 He offered to play for free at a school dance so that more money could be spent on decorations.
 This line-up featured Zack as a main vocalist while playing guitar, Jessie as a featured vocalist, Lisa on bass guitar, Screech on keyboard, and Slater on drums.
 However, when Slater had to take over the lead vocals during the dance because Zack was outside talking to Kelly, when they broke up Ollie (a minor character on Saved by the Bell) took over on drums.
 Zack was also the lead singer of a 1950s-style doo-wop group, The Five Aces (a reference to the real-life group The Four Aces), that sang during a school sock hop.
 The other singers were Slater, Screech, Lisa, and Tori Scott, a student who transferred to Bayside during their senior year.
 He was also a member of the glee club for a short time.

 Zack was also involved in various other activities throughout high school.
 He helped restart the school radio station, and hosted a radio-thon to save the local teen hangout.
 He created a carnival to raise money for a school ski trip, and helped with several dances.
 He was also a member of the school's Junior ROTC program, and together with Screech, ran the Yearbook committee to produce a video yearbook.
 At one point, Zack took over as manager of the school store, and is also on the student council.

 Adult years

 As an adult, Zack is the Governor of California.
 In the first episode of the 2020 series, it is revealed that Zack ran for Governor in order to avoid paying for a $75 parking ticket.
-He is now also married to Kelly and has a son named Mac Morris, who attends the same Bayside high school Zack is an alumnus of.
+He is now also married to Kelly and has a son named Mac Morris, who attends the same Bayside high school Zack and Kelly are alumni of.